LukasL97/nextjs-server-actions-example/articleEN.md

 ### User search

-We have seen that we can use Server Actions to write data to the server.
+We have seen that we can use Server Actions to send data to the server.
 This raises the question, if we can use Server Actions to read data from the server as well?
 In fact, this is technically possible, as Server Actions are able to return a response to client.
 I would first like to demonstrate how we can implement a live search using a Server Action and then explain, why this is